gbudiman/effigy/README.md

 ![Step4](https://github.com/gbudiman/effigy/blob/master/public/docs_step4.png)

-#### Keyframe Importance Ranking
+#### Keyframes Importance Ranking

 The keyframes extracted are then arranged hierarchically based on their importance.
 We selected 4-level of importance.
 Rank-0 are the few, most important frames.
 We trained a shallow 3-layers neural network with supervised training method.
-The features are temporal relationships, [COCO](http://cocodataset.org) object detection, and average HSL values.
+The features are temporal relationships, [COCO](http://cocodataset.org)[2] object detection, and average HSL values.
 We provided ground truth keyframes labeled with importance rank and we let the network to derive the weights and biases to each features.

 **Temporal relationships** is 1-by-24 matrix that contains the Cosine Distance of a particular keyframe to 12 keyframes preceding and 12 keyframes succeeding it.
 The network will learn the importance weight based on the similarity of keyframes.
 For example, similar keyframes that appear successively will have lower importance.
 This phenomena is common in handheld or head-mounted camera, where involuntary camera movement may create unnecessary scene changes.

 **COCO object detection** provides information of 80-classes object recognition.
 Hence, the size is 1-by-80 matrix.
-We use [YOLO](https://github.com/pjreddie/darknet) to extract objects and their bounding boxes.
+We use [YOLO](https://github.com/pjreddie/darknet)[3] to extract objects and their bounding boxes.
 Based on the bounding boxes, we can derive the area of each object relative to the frame size.
 If there are multiple objects of a particular class, we simply take the largest bounding boxes.
 These area information are then multiplied with the highest detection confidence to populate the 1-by-80 matrix.
 This maximizing process is used instead of accumulation so that a single object, occupying large portion of the screen, generates higher importance compared to many, smaller objects.

 **Average HSL values** are used based on observation that human are more attracted towards a certain hue (e.g. natural skin color, wooden, warm-lit environment).
 Luminance within a certain range, as well as saturation, may also play important role.
 This is a 1-by-3 matrix that the network needs to figure out the weight based on the provided ground truth.